ansible/molecule/doc/source/configuration.rst

 Docker Section
 --------------

-Molecule supports docker too.
+Molecule supports Docker too.
 If you want to test roles on containers, remove the vagrant option or initialize your role with the ``--docker`` flag.
 Docker, of course must be installed onto your system.
 The daemon does not need to be running on your machine.
 Molecule will simply pull the environment variables from your docker client.
-Also, the Ansible ``connection`` must be set to docker with user root.
+Also, the Ansible `connection` must be set to `docker` with user `root`.

-In order to use the docker driver, the image used must have at least one of the
+In order to use the Docker driver, the image used must have at least one of the
 following:

 - apt-get/yum